Y-digital-Asia/Y-digital-Asia-website/content/solutions/smartcall-assistance/_index.en.md

     with Ally in a natural way.
 Call Handling thus reduces call volume and allows agents in contact centres to stop spending time on simple, repetitive questions.
     They can focus on more complex issues.
   image: "/img/hero-SCA.jpeg"
-- title: Call Routing
-  text: Based on the customer’s input, Ally connects the customer to the best agent
-    for their unique issue.
-This can be based on variables such as waiting times, a preference to talk to the same person they previously spoke to, or specific subject matter knowledge of the agent.
-No matter who the call is routed to, Ally is the ideal colleague and will always hand over the call with all information ready to go.
-  image: "/img/hero-SCA.jpeg"
 - title: Registration
   text: The conversation registration feature summarizes a transcript of an ongoing